Where to start when it comes to interior design for your new home

 Give yourself room to move.
 If you’re investing in a lot of new items, list them in order of importance and work your way down.
 If you think there’s a space that needs filling, it’s easier to add things at a later date than to have to cram a lot of things in and overdo it from the get-go.
 Great news if you’re working on a budget; invest in good quality statement pieces that don’t have to fight for attention.

 Try to avoid ‘themes’.
 This is the quickest way to date a room.
 If you really like a theme, pick a couple of your favourite elements and build a looser style around them.

 Create a focal point.
 Pick ONE thing to be the dramatic piece that draws attention in the room and work outwards from there.
 Know where to place it for best effect.
 The best spot for a focal point is usually directly across from the entrance.

 Give your knick-knacks the Coco Chanel treatment.
 Coco Chanel’s accessorising motto was this: “Before you leave the house, look in the mirror and take one thing off.”
 In the case of ornaments and other accessories, if it’s just not working in the room find a new home for it.

 Be bold and be you.
 The tips above are just that, tips.
 If you don’t agree with them, that’s ok.
 Ultimately you have to enjoy living in this space so fill it with things that make you happy and comfortable.

-How to budget for interior decor?
+How should I budget for interior décor?